raspberrychris/Play-Pens-Pal/content/_index.md

 ### Customers Say about this product

-> "The educational patterns are great for learning and the mat is very comfortable.
-It's thick enough to protect from falls and the anti-slip bottom keeps it in place."
+> 'The educational patterns are great for learning and the mat is very comfortable.
+It's thick enough to protect from falls and the anti-slip bottom keeps it in place.'

 ---